apogeecode/apogee-playground-docs/docs/Getting_Started/Expressing_Yourself/expressions.en.md

 6. When you are done adding/editing your images, tap on the **"Next"** button to finish adding your expression

+!!! question "Looking for Referral Affiliation Settings?"

+    You can learn more about [Referral Affiliations here](../../Features/affiliations.en.md)

 ### Enabling Multi-Explorer

 You can let multiple [explorers](../../Features/user_modes.en.md#explorer) to join a [session](../../Features/sessions.en.md) by enabling [multi-explorer](../../Features/sessions.en.md#multi-explorer).
 It is possible to: